Joelrwest/ggp-cpp/README.md

 Models are then outputted to `models/<game>/`.
 To load models within code call `player::Model::load_game_number`.
-Note that pretrained models contained in this repository are trained on CUDA and thus don't work for CPU only versions of LibTorch.
+Note that pretrained models contained in this repository are trained on CUDA and thus don't work for CPU-only versions of LibTorch.

-## Repository structure
+## Repository Structure

 * Code is seperated into modules
     + `agents/` contains code related to the base agent which all other agents are derived from (including the player) and simple agents (e.g., human, random, plays first, plays last).